gdavidbutler/pthreadChannel/README.md

 Find the API in chan.h:

-* chanSetHeap
-  * Optionally provide pointers to dynamic memory routines with realloc() and free() semantics.
-Otherwise, use the libc versions.
 * chanCreate
   * Allocate an Open chan_t (reference count = 1, pair with chanClose).
 * chanOpen